Paul-Ladyman/dnd-battle-tracker/README.md

 * Allowing creatures to be killed/made unconscious and making it obvious to the DM that this has happened.
 * Creatures can be added to or removed from the list at any time, even after combat has started.
 * Save and load battles in case they continue into another session.
+* Share your battle with your players so they can see the initiative order and follow along.
+Requires internet access.

 ## Credits